Join A Secret Italy

 Ladies making pasta in Bari Italy old town

-Puglia is full of beautiful places, from the natural splendor of the Gargano peninsula, to the white cottages of Alberobello, the caves of Polignano, the elegance of Lecce and our favorite and best kept secret - the tiny town of peace, piazze, pizze which we wrote about here.
+Puglia is full of beautiful places, from the natural splendor of the Gargano peninsula and the Tremiti Islands to the white cottages of Alberobello, the caves of Polignano, the elegance of Lecce, and our favorite and best-kept secret—the tiny town I wrote about here.

 That is a huge mistake.